PoCInnovation/Workshops/p2p/1.libp2p/README.md

 # Workshop 1 - Building a P2P network with lib2p in golang

-:heavy_check_mark: Use libp2p to create a host.
+✔️ Use libp2p to create a host.

-:heavy_check_mark: Use multiaddresses to connect two nodes.
+✔️ Use multiaddresses to connect two nodes.

-:heavy_check_mark: Connect more nodes using discovery.
+✔️ Connect more nodes using discovery.

-:heavy_check_mark: Exchange data between nodes.
+✔️ Exchange data between nodes.

 ## Introduction